tekkerzzrubot/canvas-to-quizlet/README.md

 ## Notes
 * Regardless of what you answered for a question, only the correct answer will be extracted
-* Questions containing an image or table will be removed since Quizlet does not allow them to be imported
+* Questions containing an image or table will not work (planned to be fixed)
 * Questions with the answer "All of the above" will be removed